 This guide contains information about international film funds and industry events to which you can submit your film project.
 Funds and markets in Europe or the USA, which require most producers to be from their respective countries, are not listed, nor are Arab national funds or industry platforms open for nationals only.

-In addition to public and private film funds, some festivals have established markets and industry platforms that network and award different kinds of grants.
+In addition to public and private film funds, some festivals have established markets and industry platforms that network and award different grants.
 The same is true for labs.
 These platforms and labs with a regional focus relevant to Arab countries are listed in this guide.

 Only funds, markets, and labs accessible through an open call are in this guide.
-Film investors that do not have a call or provide specified information on their websites are not registered here, nor are labs asking for participation fees.
+Film investors who do not have a call or provide specified information on their websites are not registered here, nor are labs asking for participation fees.

 Introduction to all the funds, markets, and labs: